 What To Say To A Coworker Who Lost A Parent – 5 Ways To Comfort Them

-While you have no idea how your coworker feels, you can consistently offer them help and support.
+While you have no idea how your coworker feels, you can consistently offer them help and support and you dont know what to do for a coworker who lost a parent.

 There are many ways to console your coworker.
 Here is what you can say to them to comfort them: